AliAtaollahi/CPS_IOT_HW/README.md

 3. **Monitoring System:**
    - Use Qt Creator to develop the GUI.
    - Implement the WebSocket client in the GUI to receive updates from the web server.

+## Project Directory Structure and Contents

+### Proteus Folder
+This folder holds simulation files for Proteus software, allowing us to simulate the hardware setup virtually.
+Here's a detailed description of the simulation setup:

+1. **Simulation Environment**:
+   - The Proteus project file, **CPS CA1.pdsprj**, provides the simulation environment where we can visualize and test the behavior of the IoT-based entry and exit management system.

+2. **Components**:
+   - **Terminal for Entering RFID Tag**: This component simulates the RFID tag reader terminal where individuals can tap their RFID cards for authentication.
+In the simulation, we can input RFID tag data to emulate different user interactions.

+   - **Arduino Board**: The Arduino microcontroller is simulated to execute the control logic for the entry and exit management system.
+It interfaces with the RFID reader, servo motor, LEDs, and Ethernet module to perform authentication and control door access.

+   - **ENC28J60 Ethernet Module**: This module is simulated to provide Ethernet connectivity for the Arduino board.
+It enables communication between the Arduino and the cloud-based server for authentication and data transmission.

+   - **Servo Motor for Door Control**: The servo motor is simulated to mimic the physical door mechanism controlled by the Arduino board.
+In the simulation, we can observe how the servo motor responds to commands from the Arduino, such as opening and closing the door.

+   - **LEDs for Status Indication**: LED components are included in the simulation to visually represent the status of access control operations.
+Green LEDs indicate access granted, while red LEDs indicate access denied.

+This comprehensive simulation environment allows us to test and validate the functionality of the IoT-based entry and exit management system before deploying it in a real-world environment.
+It enables thorough testing of various scenarios and interactions to ensure the system operates reliably and efficiently.